mbgimot/oystercard/userstories.md

 As a customer
 I need to have the minimum amount (£1) for a single journey.

+###User Story 7###
+In order to pay for my journey
+As a customer
+I need to know where I've travelled from

 ###Functional Representation###
 Object | Message?
 card | balance